- 1. The Requirement

-Basic reusability; the software might be reusable by skilled users at substantial effort, cost, and risk.
+Basic reusability; the software might be reusable by skilled users at a substantial effort, cost, and risk.

 Reuse is possible; the software might be reused by most users with some effort, cost, and risk.

 Software and documentation are complete and understandable.
-Software has been demonstrated in a lab on one or more specific platforms, infrequent patches are available, and intellectual property issues would need to be negotiated.
-Reuse is possible, but may be difficult.
+The software has been demonstrated in a lab on one or more specific platforms, infrequent patches are available, and intellectual property issues would need to be negotiated.
+Reuse is possible but may be difficult.

 Reuse is practical; the software could be reused by most users with reasonable cost and risk.